GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (139) .md

 **At Higher Tiers**: Each tier beyond minimum increases the duration by 10 minutes.

 **Critical Failure**: You have failed to produce the proper field over the target, presenting a shimmering field that exposes your weakest point, making yourself vlunerable for a number of minutes equal to the spell's tier.

+#### Enkefalophagy

+**Minimum Tier**: 3

+**Casting Time**: 8 minutes

+**Range**: 1 yard

+**Effect**: You convert a sapiant creature's brain into a fine meal for yourself, or another, to consume.
+If consumed within a number of minutes equal to the spell's tier, the brain will provide a number of servings of food equal to the former creature's [Inte] score.
+Additionally, for the next five minutes, a creature that consumes the entire brain gains a bonus to [Inte] equal the [Inte] modifier of the brain's former - up to the tier of this spell.

+A brain so affected cannot be reanimated by any means and becomes visible to anything on the psychic plane for a number of miles equal the the brain's [Inte] score minus the number of hours since the spell was cast.

+Any creature which consumes even a portion of brain this way will become a Brainseeker when it dies.
+Additionally, for a number of days equal to the number of servings they consumed, they must peform an incapaciation save at the end of the day.

+**At Higher Tiers**: The benefits of higher tiers are noted above.

+**Critical Failure**: The brain explodes and disintegrates.
+You gain instances of Archblight equal the spell's tier.

 #### Ertvalder